garysheng/faithwalk-os/christian-ontology_executive-summary.md

 Yeshua is both savior and Lord—He died for our sins, rose from the dead, and provides the only path to salvation.
 He currently intercedes for believers and will return as judge and king.
 The greatest commandments are loving God completely and loving your neighbor as yourself.

+True faith means trusting God's promises with childlike wonder and excitement—like a five-year-old who knows Dad has everything handled.
+This may seem irrational to those trapped in secular thinking, but it's actually the most rational response to understanding who God really is and what He's promised His children. *[See: Childlike Faith](poems/childlike-faith.md) for a celebration of the joyful, trusting faith that moves mountains and transforms ordinary life into the epic adventure it was designed to be.*

-Most people who call themselves Christians but don't live like they fear TMH are lukewarm Christians or what I call 'Churchians'.
+Most people who call themselves Christians but don't live like they fear TMH are lukewarm Christians or what I call 'Churchians'—they typically have little actual faith and you can feel it in their spirit.
 Don't model yourself after them.
-Also, many "Christian" leaders are actually agents of Satan operating within church networks and seats of power. *[See: Don’t Be A Churchian](principles/dont-be-a-churchian.md).*
+Also, many "Christian" leaders are actually agents of Satan operating within church networks and seats of power. *[See: Don't Be A Churchian](principles/dont-be-a-churchian.md).*

 ## Spiritual Warfare Is Real